aiamkovoi/pyrevit-tunnel-lining/README.md

 Watch this video to learn how to install a pyRevit extension: https://youtu.be/sNVYFyF5biI?si=gH3pylZZuGkwDtMV

-1. Clone or download this repository to any folder, for example:
+1. Clone or download "LinkedIn.extension" to any folder, for example:
 C:\MyPyRevitExtension
 Possible full path to your extension:
-C:\MyPyRevitExtension\TunnelLining.extension
+C:\MyPyRevitExtension\LinkedIn.extension
 2. In pyRevit go to Settings → Add Folder → select C:\MyPyRevitExtension
 3. Reload pyRevit
 4. Find "Tunnel Adaptive" button in the toolbar